typedb/typedb-docs/09-graql-overview/00-graql-overview.md

 **Expressive querying in near natural language**
 Being schema-first with the Extended Entity-Relationship model as a data model, Graql is a simple yet expressive query language where writing queries closely mimicks writing sentences in natural languages.

+**Strong abstraction over low-level details**
+Graql provides a high-level abstraction over the graph and query structure, allowing for simpler expressions of complex constructs, while the system determines the most optimal query execution.

 **Lazy execution**
 All queries are evaluated in a call-by-need strategy - the answer retrieval is delayed until needed.
 This allows to stream query answers, define answer pipelines and control flows and avoid needless answer evaluations.

 **Rule-based reasoning as an integral part of the language** Graql is equipped with rule-based reasoning facilities by design.
 This allows to perform deductive inference tasks seamlessly by writing standard queries.

+**Distributed analytics as a n integral part of the language** Graql provides out-of-the-box distributed analytics (Pregel and MapReduce) algorithms, accessible through the language through simple queries.

 **Support for recursion**
 Graql queries allow for recursive constructs which are expressed via suitably defined rules.
 General forms of recursion are allowed - first order, mutual, transitive and beyond.